 Trading privacy for lower energy bill

 With the help of modern technology, households will be able to shape their electricity bill in the future.
 If they would prefer to, they would be able to keep electricity costs to a minimum.
 Once the smart homes will provide the electricity provider with the appropriate data, and leave the control, and remote management to their premises the price of the energy will decrease.
 In doing so, consumers will have to give up their privacy.
-Currently, smart home solutions do not yet allow such business models as they are mainly focused on providing convenience to the end-user.
+Currently, smart home solutions do not yet allow such business models.
+Their main focus is on providing convenience to the end-user.

 Here the philosophy from the telecommunication industry will rapidly be implemented in the power distribution systems.